MV Regal Lady

-The MV Regal Lady is a 1930 built steel passenger boat moored at the port of Scarborough, North Yorkshire.
+The MV Regal Lady is a 1930 built steel passenger boat moored at the port of Scarborough, North Yorkshire, England.
 She is a National Historic Ship, owned and preserved by Scarborough Pleasure Steamers.
 The ship participated in Operation Dynamo at Dunkirk, was decommissioned in 1946, and in 1954 was moved to Scarborough and renamed from Oulton Belle to its current name.

 Mechanics

 Powered by a Gardner Marine 8L3B long stroke reciprocal diesel engine, has a cruising speed of nine knots.
 One of very few vessels to use a twin rudder system, she steered from her bow whilst going astern using a fore rudder, and conventionally steers from a large stern rudder when steaming ahead.
 Her steering gear is operated by chains and spliced wire driving the two large cast iron quadrants from her opposing geared ships wheel, an original feature of the vessel.

 In 1948 her bow propeller was removed, the old funnel replaced and an upper deck added.
 In 1954 her steam engine, made by Elliot & Garood of Beccles, was cut up for ballast and replaced by a 160 hp, 8 cylinder Glenniffer diesel engine, giving her a cruising speed of 10 knot.